DemocracyStudio/NFT_classification/README.md

 ### Timeline:
 - 3.6.
 Decide on a model.
 Finish data preparation.
 - 10.6.
-Start learning the model
+Start building the model

 ### Literature:
 2021